 In essence, Normalized Difference Vegetation Index (NDVI) is a mapping method that reveals green portions on the map and indicates early warning based on the slight color deviations of the crops.

 Frankly speaking, NDVI is well-known among industry players.
 What makes it different now is an image resolution and image acquisition speed that can be achieved, using drones instead of satellites.
 Commercial drones can acquire a much more detailed map and measure areas within centimeters as compared to meters.
 So drones are better and cheaper than satellites.

 “By having this information up-front farmers may be able to gain not $3,000 to $4,000 a ton but $5,000 a ton, depending on what the issue actually is.”

 Jonathan Smith - Status Imaging Director

 The drone technology can be also used to spot bacterial or fungal infections on trees.
 The health information can be gathered from multispectral images that track changes in plants and indicate their health.
 A swift response can save an entire orchard.

-All those mapping practices are used as a foundation to a comprehensive farming management concept called – Precision Agriculture.
-Precision Agriculture gained a decent popularity inside the industry and viewed as one of most promising trends.
+All those mapping practices are used as a foundation of a comprehensive farming management concept called – Precision Agriculture.
+Precision Agriculture gained decent popularity inside the industry and viewed as one of most promising trends.